paperbenni/paperbenni.github.io/content/posts/instantcli-dotfiles.md

 # resetting files

-If a modified file is markwd as valid, it will automatically be reset. to the latest official version on the next update.
+If a modified file is marked as valid, it will automatically be reset. to the latest official version on the next update.

 # applying